robertabbott/brkt-cli/README.md

   --guest-instance-type TYPE
                         The instance type to use when running the unencrypted guest instance
-  --hvm                 Use the HVM encryptor (beta) --no-validate         Don't validate AMIs, subnet, and security groups --proxy HOST:PORT     Use this HTTPS proxy during encryption.
+  --hvm                 Use the HVM encryptor --no-validate         Don't validate AMIs, subnet, and security groups --proxy HOST:PORT     Use this HTTPS proxy during encryption.
 May be
                         specified multiple times.